lucianopereira86/NetCore-XUnit/README.md

 ![code10](/docs/code10.JPG)

-Now, let's change the UserPutVM's age from 33 to 15 and remove the id inside the "TestPutUser_Ok" method.
+Now, let's change the UserPutVM's age from 33 to 15 and remove the id inside the **TestPutUser_Ok** method.

 ![code11](/docs/code11.JPG)